Duxter7/GA-English-Notes/IT English 3 (A2+).md

 Polite - more polite - the most polite
 Clever - more clever / cleverer - the most clever / the cleverest

+She is more beautiful than he
+She is the most beautiful